 put X into the reclaimed page slot

-else
+else [Ashish: Why would you page out from Am in this case?
+Doesn’t this case correspond to |A1in| < Kin?]

 page out the tail of Am, call it Y

 //do not put it on A1out, it has not been accessed for a while